bbauska/W3Cx-5of5/README.md

 <https://codepen.io/w3devcampus/pen/awypEg>

-Note that we\'ve also added some buttons for playing with the load/save features we implemented in the previous page:
+Note that we&apos;ve also added some buttons for playing with the load/save features we implemented in the previous page:

 -   Add some new contacts to the list using the form,